novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-124.md

 At the café of 【Jungle】, these people gathered and started talking.

 ― Huh?
-Today he recommended 【Namui Iyagi】?
+Today he recommended 【Nam's Story】?

 ― I know that place.